Nubian ibex: Judaism

-The Biblical heroine Yael's name means "Ibex" in Hebrew.
-The Tanakh (Hebrew Bible) contains several references to ibex: "The high mountains belong to the ibex" (Psalms 104:18).
-"A loving female ibex" (Proverbs 5:19).
-Ibex are one of the species whose horns can be used to construct a Shofar (Jewish religious musical horn): "The shofar that was used on Rosh HaShana in the Temple was made from the straight horn of an ibex, and its mouth, the mouthpiece into which one blows, was plated with gold" (Mishnah Rosh Hashana 3:4).
-They are a Kosher animal, meaning that, when prepared properly, the ibex can be eaten under religious law.
+The Biblical heroine Jael's name means "Ibex" in the Hebrew language.
+The Tanakh (Hebrew Bible) contains several references to ibex: "The high mountains belong to the ibex" (Psalm 104:18); "A loving female ibex" (Proverbs 5:19).
+"Do you know the season when the mountain goats give birth?"
+(Job 39:1).
+The spring of Ein Gedi, near the Dead Sea, translates to "Spring of the goat-kid;" the location features in King David's story, where he is sought "in the direction of the rocks of the wild goats" (1 Samuel 24:3).
+Ibex are one of the species whose horns can be used to construct a Shofar (Jewish religious musical horn): "The shofar that was used on Rosh HaShana in the Temple was made from the straight horn of an ibex, and its mouth, the mouthpiece into which one blows, was plated with gold" (Mishnah Rosh Hashana 3:3).
+They are a Kosher species, meaning that, when prepared properly, the ibex can be eaten under religious law.

 Ibex skin was sometimes used to make parchments in ancient Israel.
+Ibex imagery is present in ancient Jewish artwork such as the Huqoq Synagogue mosaic from the 5th century.
+The ibex was one of many animals invoked in parables written by Medieval Jewish scholars, such as in Isaac ibn Sahula's Meshal ha-kadmoni ("Proverb of the Ancient").
+Ibex feature as imagery in Jewish love poems, such as Isaac Uziel's "Where will you camp, O my ibex?", written in the early 17th century.
+In the early 20th Century, Russian Jewish performer Ida Rubinstein was characterized as "the great ibex of the Jewish Ghetto."

 Yael (יָעֵל) remains a common name for Jews, and is one of the most popular female baby names in Israel.
-The Nubian ibex is the symbol of the Israel Nature and Parks Authority (INPA).
-It was chosen due to its iconic representation of Israeli wildlife, as well as for the resemblance of its rounded horn to a Roman arch, representing local archaeological history.
-The INPA works to conserve both nature and culture.
+The Nubian ibex is the symbol of the Israel Nature and Parks Authority and was chosen due to its iconic representation of Israeli wildlife, as well as for the resemblance of its rounded horn to a Roman arch, representing local archaeological history.

-Bedouin Culture
+Bedouin culture

 Bedouin have historically raised young Nubian ibex in integrated herds with domestic goats, with whom the ibex can viably interbreed.
 The Ma'aza Bedouin of Egypt's Eastern Desert have named several locations based on ibex presence and behavior.
-Bedouin have traditionally hunted ibex for food and skin.
+In Israel, the Azāzmeh tribal wasm (symbol) on petroglyphs was made by modifying older ibex rock art.
+Bedouin have traditionally hunted ibex for food and skin, and were often historically hired as hunters and guides by British and Egyptian officials.
+More recently, some Bedouin in the Sinai region have worked as protectors of ibex and other wildlife.
+In an anthropological study, members of the Sinai's Gebaliya Bedouin reported that they appreciate the beauty of ibex, and often enjoy seeing them on the landscape.